idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/INSFVTurbulentTemperatureWallFunction.md

 !alert note
 The thermal wall functions are only valid for regions in which the equilibrium momentum wall functions are valid, i.e., no flow detachment, recirculation, etc.
-For resolving non-equilibrium phenomena, we recomnd refining the mesh.
+For resolving non-equilibrium phenomena, we recommend refining the mesh.

 !syntax parameters /FVBCs/INSFVTurbulentTemperatureWallFunction